ikwyl6/pastebin-script/README.md

 * 0paste.com/paste.myconan.net
 * nopaste.ml
 * vpaste.net
+* 0x0.st - To be added
+* textbin.net - To be added
+* txtbin.net - To be added
 * Want more sites?
 Submit an issue/PR with the website and I will see if I can add it.

 ## How to get it, how to use it